 Here’s how the schedule breaks down, and note the timeline estimates of when each group can get vaccinated all depends on state prioritization requirements.

-Phase 1A — Now Through Early February
+Phase 1A — Early February

 Phase 1A is open health care workers who have the potential for direct or indirect exposure to patients, LA County says.